Forfaiting

 In trade finance, forfaiting is a service providing medium-term financial support for export/import of capital goods.
 The third party providing the support is termed the forfaiter.
 The forfaiter provides medium-term finance to, and will commonly also take on certain risks from, the importer; and takes on all risk from the exporter, in return for a margin.
 Payment may be by negotiable instrument, enabling the forfaiter to lay off some risks.
 Like factoring, forfaiting involves sale of financial assets from the seller's receivables.
-Key differences are that forfait supports the buyer (importer) as well as the seller (exporter), and is available only for export/import transactions and in relation to capital goods.
+Key differences are that forfaiting supports the buyer (importer) as well as the seller (exporter), and is available only for export/import transactions and in relation to capital goods.

+Terminology

 The word forfaiting is derived from the French word forfait, meaning to relinquish the right (in this case, the exporter's right to receive payment from the customer — the importer).
+Thus forfaiting is also referred to as "without recourse" financing.

 Characteristics

 The characteristics of a forfaiting transaction are: